Applied Art Forms: History

 Applied Art Forms was launched in October 2020, after Scottish musician Guy Berryman transformed his archive of vintage clothes into the basis for the first collection.
 He spend three years developing the brand, which operates under Ratino Limited.
-The headquarters and main studio was established in Amsterdam, Netherlands because of his contacts in the region.
+The headquarters and main studio were established in Amsterdam, Netherlands, because of his contacts in the region.
 Berryman is responsible for both design and creative direction, sharing the former position with Marcel Verheijen.
 Marketing began through a website selling clothes to friends, subsequently evolving to larger campaigns.
 These involved music playlists curated by special guests.
 Rather than following the traditional fashion calendar, the brand has a permanent catalogue with occasional updates and additions.
 Between 2021 and 2024, its distribution expanded to physical stores in cities such as Tokyo, Singapore, and London via Dover Street Market.
 Applied Art Forms has collaborated with retail in Berlin, Los Angeles, and Milan as well.
 In July 2025, the brand ran a Paris Fashion Week showroom.
 Its flagship store opened four months later in Amsterdam.
-Berryman also revealed that he has been working on female-oriented apparel.
+In March 2026, Berryman stated that he would step down as creative director.